 The BEST soft and chewy vegan snickerdoodles.
 A tangy cinnamon sugar cookie that’s so easy to make with just 9 ingredients and ready in 20 minutes!

 Snickerdoodles were one of the first cookies I learned how to make as a kid, and they quickly became the only cookies I made for family and friends because they were just that good.
 I had a recipe that produced addictingly soft and chewy snickerdoodles every time — probably because it’s 80% butter and sugar heh.
 I’m all for indulging every once in a while and treating yourself to an overtly sweet and buttery cookie, but sometimes I just want to eat a cookie (or two or three) and still feel good without a sugar crash hitting 30 minutes later.
-Plus, these snickerdoodles are completely vegan and utilize simple ingredients (NO vegan butter)!
+Plus, these snickerdoodles are completely vegan and utilize simple ingredients (no vegan butter necessary)!

 These vegan snickerdoodles are made with just 9 basic ingredients: